jina-ai/docs/chapters/cli/exit.rst

     with f:
         pass

-If you use :meth:`start` method to start the Flow, then you have to call :meth:`close` to shut down the Flow when you don't use it anymore.
+Starting a Flow using the :meth:`start` method requires you to also call :meth:`close` method in order to properly shut down the Flow when you do not use it anymore.
+The source code below demonstrates this in a ``try``-``finally`` block.

 .. highlight:: python
 .. code:: python